endymion1818/deliciousreverie/src/pages/post/towards-better-rehydration.md

 draft: false
 ---

-**There are two huge issues that we're facing with JavaScript.
-Well, perhaps three if you look at it in a different way.
-GatsbyJS and NextJS have made huge leaps forward but still haven't answered the key questions of rehydration and concurrency.**
+**I came across a tool recently that I'm really excited about ... it's something that I think can solve one of the most pressing concerns in JavaScript development: rehydration.**

+Imagine how orange juice is transported: the water is removed to reduce the quantity, and water is added back - "rehydrated" - at the destination.

+A similar thing happens with the JavaScript we send down to our browsers.
+But there's a fundamental problem with that that I think needs to be solved before we can scale our applications for the next generation of frontend architecture.

-Very recently, I came across a project that aims to change all that.
-I think we're much closer to finding a suitable answer to these significant problems.
+Today I think we're much closer to finding a suitable answer to this significant issue.

-## The issues
+## The issue

 JavaScript is inextricably tied to the other building blocks of the web: html and css.
 There's one property that allowed more and more control to be given to JavaScript: